Daisy Goodwin

 Daisy Georgia Goodwin (born 19 December 1961) is an English screenwriter, TV producer and novelist.
-She is the creator of the award winning ITV/ PBS show Victoria which has sold to 146 countries.
-She has written three novels: My Last Duchess, The American Heiress, The Fortune Hunter, and Victoria; all of which have been New York Times bestsellers and have been translated into more than ten languages.
-She has also curated eight successful poetry anthologies, including '101 PoemsThat Could Save Your Life.
+She is the creator of the ITV/ PBS show Victoria which has sold to 146 countries.
+She has written four novels: My Last Duchess or The American Heiress, The Fortune Hunter, Victoria, and “Diva”; all of which have been New York Times bestsellers and have been translated into more than ten languages.
+She has also curated eight poetry anthologies, including 101 Poems That Could Save Your Life.
 Goodwin spent twenty-five years working as a TV producer, where she created and produced shows like Grand Designs which has now been on Channel 4 for more than twenty years, and Escape to the Country which is in its twentieth year on BBC2.